 Punto Vegano €€

-Cute local spot with a cafe vibe, famous for homemade ravioli.
+Cute local spot with a white tile interior bakery cafe vibe, famous for their homemade ravioli.

 Come for: el plato del día on Thursday and Sunday – handmade spinach stuffed ravioli.